xpander-ai/xpander-sdk/API.md

 public tools(): any
 ```

-Retrieves tools based on the provided LLM provider.

 ##### `xpanderToolCall` <a name="xpanderToolCall" id="xpander-sdk.XpanderClient.xpanderToolCall"></a>

 ```typescript
 public xpanderToolCall(toolSelectorResponse: any): any
 ```

-Invokes tools based on the provided tool selector response.

 ###### `toolSelectorResponse`<sup>Required</sup> <a name="toolSelectorResponse" id="xpander-sdk.XpanderClient.xpanderToolCall.parameter.toolSelectorResponse"></a>

 - *Type:* any

-The response from the tool selector.

 ---